input-output-hk/anti-diffs/diff-containers/README.md

   i.e., there are no consecutive diff entries in a diff history that can still be cancelled out.

-Import to note: a positive diff is by definition also a normal diff.
+Please note: a positive diff is by definition also a normal diff.
 Normality is a weaker property than positivity.
 However, normality is a sufficient precondition for some definitions to work as expected (see the next paragraph), in which cases positivity would be an unnecessarily strong requirement.

 Normality is also a precondition for the type class laws to hold.
 This is an
 optimisation: we could normalise diff histories exhaustively in each sum or